alex5388/IS211_Assignment2/README.md

 # IS211_Assignment2 coded in Python3.
-Not fully functional as of yet.
-Still in development stage.
+Not fully functional.
+Unable to get list of bdays into proper format.